p10rahulm/academic-paper-writing/README.md

 3. How to get published
     1. Rejection as a right of passage for an academic
     2. Designing your research
     3. So What?
-	4. How not to lose track
+Choosing what to write
+	4. Choosing whom to write with and where to write
+		1. Selecting a journal
+		2. Selecting peers to publish with
+    5. Tools to use while working
+    6. Getting the basics right
+    7. The process of writing
 	    1. Knowing the end goal
         2. Creating a path
         3. Using tools
-    5. Tools to use while working
-    6. Getting the basics right
-    7. Getting the process right
-	    1. Selecting a journal
-	    2. Selecting peers to publish with
+	8. Working with coauthors
-	    3. First Authorship
+		1. First Authorship
-	    4. Working with peers to get to a better paper
+	    2. Working with peers to get to a better paper
+	9. Reviewing your work
+	10. Corresponding with the journal
+		1. Writing Cover letters
-        5. Responding to reviewer commentary
+		2. Responding to reviewer commentary
 4. References

 --------------------------------------